Skip to content

 Can I bring my dog up Sgurr Dearg?

-No signal in this remote Glen Shiel/Cluanie area
+No coverage in this remote Glen Shiel/Cluanie area

 How do I get the ferry to Sgurr Dearg?